 Torquay is rich in Devonian corals.
 If you are lucky, you can find superb corals that standout from the rocks.
 Fossils can be found both in the limestones and the calcareous mudstone within sandy deposits.
 During the Devonian, there were abundant colonies of corals, which is why fossils can often be found together in groups.

 The best place to look is in the scree slopes, as it is much easier to collect from these.
 Note that this site is an SSSI, so no hammering on the bedrock or cliffs is allowed.
 However, you may collect from any lose material.

-At Daddy Hole, the rocks are Middle Devonian of the Eifelian Stage, approximately 380 to 391myrs old.
+Fossils are approximately 380 to 391myrs old.
 Indications suggest that the marine life lived and died in shallow, quiet water.
 The thinly bedded limestones vary from calcareous muds to fragmental limestones.
 The Corals from the Devonian Rocks of Torquay are well documented.
 Some of the best corals come from here.
 They are normally a pinkish white which stands out from the rocks.
 There are quite a few different species of Coral, the most common is the round type.
 Trilobites can also be found in the past along the Torquay Coastline but these are quite rare.

 Daddy Hole can be quite dangerous.
 Over the years, it has become fairly overgrown, making it very hard to see the steep slopes and sudden drops.
 The steep slopes themselves are of significant danger because the loose scree makes them easy to slip on, especially when wet.
 There is also the danger of falling rocks from the tall cliffs of this old quarry.
 This is a location for the more adventurous.